Appraisily/appraisers-frontend/README.md

 # Appraisers Dashboard

 A professional web application for managing and completing art and antique appraisals.
-Built with React and integrated with a secure backend API.
+Built with React, Vite, and Tailwind CSS, integrated with a secure backend API.

 ## Overview